HITECHCRIME/HC_SG51_Colorized_World/README.md

 with no scars
 i only wanted
 no wars no fights
-no separate worlds aye  (no simple minds)
+no separate worlds

+aye ya (reverb)

 often (no) words make
 our dimensions feel cold